Skip to main content Skip to footer

 4. Choose high-fibre carbs

 There’s no evidence the total amount of carbohydrate in a diet increases the chances of developing type 2 diabetes, but studies do show some carbohydrate-rich foods may affect risk.
 Good amounts of wholegrains, such as wholemeal bread, brown pasta and rice, oats, and wholegrain breakfast cereals, lower the risk so it’s important to include these in our daily diet.
-In contrast, some studies have suggested that high intakes of white rice and potatoes, especially if fried, could be linked to an increased risk.
-So it's best to replace more refined carbohydrate foods with higher fibre versions.
+In contrast, there is some evidence (although limited) that suggests that high intakes of white rice and potatoes, especially if fried, could be linked to an increased risk.
+So it's best to replace more refined carbohydrate foods with higher fibre versions most of the time.

 5. Include some dairy

-Research suggests yogurt and cheese may both help to lower the risk of type 2 diabetes.
+Some research suggests that yogurt and cheese may both help to lower the risk of type 2 diabetes.
 Choose plain varieties of yogurt to keep sugar intakes lower and sweeten with fruit.
 Cheese is high in saturated fat and salt so keep portions small, around the size of a small matchbox.
 We don’t know whether plant-based yogurts or cheese would have the same benefits, but if you do have these, choose those that are fortified with calcium.
+It’s important to remember that dairy foods like hard cheese and full fat yogurt are higher in fat and calories.
+So, for weight control it is best to choose reduced fat versions.

 6. Cut down on red and processed meat

-Research shows a link between the development of type 2 diabetes and higher intakes of red and processed meat so it’s important to eat smaller amounts.
-Red meat includes beef, lamb and pork and processed meat includes products such as bacon, ham, sausages, salami, and other cured meats, Swapping meat for beans, lentils, chickpeas, tofu, nuts and seeds, makes it easy to get enough protein and adds fibre to diets.
+Research shows a link between the development of type 2 diabetes and higher intakes of red meat - especially processed meat.
+Red meat includes beef, lamb and pork and processed meat includes products such as bacon, ham, sausages, salami, and other cured meats, Swapping meat for beans, lentils, chickpeas, tofu, nuts and seeds, makes it easy to get enough protein and adds fibre to the diet.

 Be more physically active